-Personally, I think this tool has great potential, but in its current format, it’s only somewhat useful.
-I was a little unclear as to how each of these numbers were being measured and what they ultimately meant.
-I’m hoping the folks at Mashvisor will make this data little bit more transparent in a future update, so it’s easier to understand how the system is drawing these conclusions.
+I think this tool has great potential, but it's only somewhat useful in its current format.
+I was a little unclear about how each of these numbers was being measured and what they ultimately meant.
+I'm hoping the folks at Mashvisor will make this data a little more transparent in a future update so it's easier to understand how the system is drawing these conclusions.

 Property Finder Tool

 Another hidden gem baked into Mashvisor is the Property Finder tool, which allows you to set some basic filtering criteria and start searching in a targeted area for specific types of properties on the market.

 For example, if I were looking for listed properties within a 50-mile radius of Grand Rapids, Michigan, in the range of $50K – $200K, with at least 1 bathroom and 2 bedrooms, the Property Finder tool would very quickly show me all the opportunities available along with their Cash on Cash Returns (for both the Traditional and Airbnb strategies).

 This video offers a closer look at how it works…

 One of the coolest features of the platform is that you are no longer limited to ONLY the properties publicly listed on the MLS (this was not the case a year ago when you could only see and analyze MLS properties).
 Now you have access to foreclosures, bank-owned homes, and short sales listed on Auction.com as well.